Lymphatic system

 The other main function is that of immune defense.
 Lymph is very similar to blood plasma, in that it contains waste products and cellular debris, together with bacteria and proteins.
 The cells of the lymph are mostly lymphocytes.
 Associated lymphoid organs are composed of lymphoid tissue, and are the sites either of lymphocyte production or of lymphocyte activation.
 These include the lymph nodes (where the highest lymphocyte concentration is found), the spleen, the thymus, and the tonsils.
 Lymphocytes are initially generated in the bone marrow.
 The lymphoid organs also contain other types of cells such as stromal cells for support.
 Lymphoid tissue is also associated with mucosas such as mucosa-associated lymphoid tissue (MALT).

-Fluid from circulating blood leaks into the tissues of the body by capillary action, carrying nutrients to the cells.
-The fluid bathes the tissues as interstitial fluid, collecting waste products, bacteria, and damaged cells, and then drains as lymph into the lymphatic capillaries and lymphatic vessels.
 These vessels carry the lymph throughout the body, passing through numerous lymph nodes which filter out unwanted materials such as bacteria and damaged cells.
 Lymph then passes into much larger lymph vessels known as lymph ducts.
 The right lymphatic duct drains the right side of the region and the much larger left lymphatic duct, known as the thoracic duct, drains the left side of the body.
 The ducts empty into the subclavian veins to return to the blood circulation.
 Lymph is moved through the system by muscle contractions.
 In some vertebrates, a lymph heart is present that pumps the lymph to the veins.

 The lymphatic system was first described in the 17th century independently by Olaus Rudbeck and Thomas Bartholin.